DXIC-AM

 DXIC (711 AM) RMN Iligan is a radio station owned and operated by the Radio Mindanao Network.
 The station's studio is located at the 4/F, Mejia Bldg., Roxas cor.
 Aguinaldo St., Iligan, while its transmitter is located at Brgy.
-Del Carmen, Iligan.
-DXIC is the pioneer (and only) AM station in Iligan.
+Bayug, Iligan.
+Established as the second RMN station after DXCC in Cagayan de Oro, DXIC is the pioneer and lone AM station in the city.